DigitalPublishingToolkit/Money-Lab-Reader/docs/3_1-Golumbia.md

-that serve the neoliberal agenda: they follow Friedrich Hayek and his disciple Jimmy Wales in believing that markets, not formal political structures, are the only valid means for knowledge to be gained and power to be wielded, and that ‘the good will out’ if we impose competitive market structures over parts of society, like the issuance of money, that governments have claimed as part of their domain.
+that serve the neoliberal agenda: they follow Friedrich Hayek and his disciple Jimmy Wales in believing that markets, not formal political structures, are the only valid means for knowledge to be gained and power to be wielded, and that ‘the good will win out’ if we impose competitive market structures over parts of society, like the issuance of money, that governments have claimed as part of their domain.
 Despite their frequent use of the word ‘democratization’, such efforts are